mister-lepak/seedly-take-home-challenge/README.md

 - [x] Rendering of UI (navbar, banner, sidebar, Q&As, Advertisement, Footer)
 - [x] Sidebar and tags links are able to filter the related questions
+- [x] Separate Topic detailed page is rendered when the specific topics (from sidebars or question's tags) are clicked
 - [x] Featured answer assessment capability is brought forward to frontend
   - Assuming data received from backend are not processed
   - This is done with the motivation of showcasing data cleaning capability in this code challenge